 Scombroid fish poisoning, or histamine fish poisoning, is a syndrome resembling an allergic reaction that occurs after eating fish contaminated with high levels of histamine.

-- Handling Fresh Caught Fish: Clemson
+- Safe Handling of Fish: Clemson

 Clemson Cooperative Extension's fact sheet about maintaining quality in your catch.